 Monetary donations used to purchase medications in Uganda

 Please contact our Ministry Director if you would like to help make our next medical clinic a reality.

-Led by our ministry director Kathie Burgess, this team has seen hundreds and hundreds of individuals over the past few years.
+In a partnership with Servants for Sight, our team, led by our ministry director Kathie Burgess, has seen hundreds and hundreds of individuals over the past few years.
 During our last three trips, we saw several come to know Christ as a result of this act of serving.